DS3Lab/online-active-model-selection/README.md

-# Online Active Model Selection for Pre-trained ML Models
+# Online Active Model Selection for Pre-trained ML Classifiers

-This repository is the official implementation of our work on online active model selection for pre-trained ML models.
+This repository is the official implementation of our work on online active model selection for pre-trained ML classifiers.

 ## Requirements